amsyarasyiq/wintry/README.md

 ## **Installation**
 To install Wintry, a **loader** is required to inject and provide native functionality to Wintry.
 Wintry **does not** support loading from an existing mod's loader (Bunny's, Enmity's, etc).

-Currently, the only available loader is **WintryXposed**, which injects through the **Xposed** framework.
+Currently, the only available loader is [**WintryXposed**](https://github.com/wtcord/xposed), which injects through the **Xposed** framework.
 For non-rooted devices, you can use [LSPatch](https://github.com/JingMatrix/LSPatch) to embed the Xposed module into a Discord APK.

+## Contributing
+We welcome contributions from the community!
+Whether you're fixing bugs, adding new features, or improving documentation, your help is greatly appreciated.
+Please make sure to review our [contributing guidelines](./CONTRIBUTING.md) before getting started.
 ## FAQs

 <details>